Trump signs order to bar trans women and girls from female sports

 “The Association will continue to help foster welcoming environments on campuses for all student-athletes.”

-Athlete Ally, an LGBT advocacy group, said it was saddened that trans youth would “no longer be able to know the joy of playing sports as their full and authentic selves.”
+Athlete Ally, an LGBTQ advocacy group, said it was saddened that trans youth would “no longer be able to know the joy of playing sports as their full and authentic selves.”

 “We’ve known this day was likely to occur for a long time, as this administration continues to pursue simple solutions to complex issues, often resulting in animus towards the most marginalized communities in our country,” the group said in a statement.

 “Despite this executive order, we will continue to choose love, acceptance and curiosity with anyone interested in creating a future of sports where everyone belongs.
-We will continue to work with sporting bodies to expand access to the life saving power of sports whenever and wherever possible.”
+We will continue to work with sporting bodies to expand access to the life-saving power of sports whenever and wherever possible.”

 GLADD, one of the biggest LGBTQ rights organisations in the US, condemned Trump’s order as “inaccurate and incoherent”.